ksauls/notes/content/posts/am-i-on-the-spectrum.md

 ---
-title: 'Am I on "The Spectrum"?'
+title: Am I on "The Spectrum"?
 date: 2024-08-05
 categories:
   - General
+showFullContent: false
 ---
 For the past ten years I have worked from home.
 Although I interacted regularly with students and other faculty, those interactions generally took place by email (my preferred method) or, when interactivity was required, by phone, Teams, or Zoom.
 Actual face-to-face interaction was very limited.
 I liked it that way for, as odd as it may seem, I don't actually like dealing with people directly.
 I say that's odd because I have spent my entire career in a field that required not only face-to-face interaction but, as a nurse,  often that interaction  required intimate contact with others.
 And, while I did need to interact on a one-to-one level in the hospital, teaching allowed me to interact with students on a more generic level.
 Speaking to a class or conducting on on-line lesson is easier and less stressful for me than meeting one on one with an individual.